EuanPyle/relion4_tomo_robot/README.md

 # Motivation
 - Robust, automated tilt-series alignment of stacks created by Warp
-- Ability to easily use Warp reconstructions with the geometrical particle picking in Dynamo
+- Ability to easily use Warp reconstructions with the geometrical particle picking tools in Dynamo

 `dautoalign4warp` is a function for...
 - Automated robust fiducial detection using Dynamo